-Juliet Eldred is a 23-year-old artist and recent graduate of the University of Chicago, where she majored in Geography and Visual Arts.
-She currently works at a Transportation consulting firm in the Boston area.
+Juliet Eldred is a 23-year-old artist and recent graduate of the University of Chicago, where she double-majored in Geography and Visual Arts.
+She is a co-founder of the urban planning and public transit-themed Facebook group New Urbanist Memes for Transit-Oriented Teens.
+She currently works at a transportation consulting firm in the Boston area.
+In her free time, she designs a vernacular architecture-themed enamel pin series and organizes with the Boston chapter of the Democratic Socialists of America.

 She completed her two senior theses: "We Will Make This Work:" The University of Chicago as Urban Planner, 1890—2017 (for Geography), and Ground Truth (for Visual Arts), in the Spring of 2017.
 Her work has been shown in numerous venues and publications, viewable in the right-hand column.